-- Wake early morning for an amazing sunrise over Dhaulagiri and the Annapurnas
+- Enjoy an amazing sunrise over Dhaulagiri and the Annapurnas

 - Stay at a teahouse with one of Nepal's best panoramic views

-- Take an extra day to hike to Khayer Lake, a sacred lake at the foot of Annapurna South
+- Hike to sacred Khayer Lake at the foot of Annapurna South

 Planning Your Trek